MALATHI-N79/quote-generator/README.md

 React for the powerful UI framework.

 🚀 Live Demo
-You can see a live demo at: Your Live URL Here
+You can see a live demo at: (https://malathi-n79.github.io/quote-generator/)

 📧 Contact
 For any questions or feedback, feel free to reach out!